quantumgizmos/ldpc/README.md

 ## Installation

 The easiest way to install the package is via pip.
+Python versions `>=3.9` are supported.

 ```pip install -U ldpc```